 The belly of the blade should be fairly straight (a slight curve is fine) for woodworking and the blade length should be proportionate to your hands.
 A blade no longer than the width of your hand is ideal for carving jobs and should be long enough for most bushcraft purposes.

 This knife is to be relied upon for survival, so while good looks are a bonus, they won’t be the first requirement.
-A fixed blade with a keen edge (that can be easily maintained) and a handle that feels secure in your hand will give you the confidence to use your knife safely.
+Paramount is a fixed blade with a keen edge that is easily maintained.
+You also want a handle that feels secure in your hand will give you the confidence to use your knife safely.
+Finally, you will want to strike a perfect balance between strength and functionality.

-The Morakniv Companion may not be up there in the beauty rankings, but it is known all over the bushcrafting world as a tough and competent companion.
+By a huge margin; the Morakniv Companion is the best bushcraft knife for the money.
+It may not be up there in the beauty rankings, but it is known all over the bushcrafting world as a tough and competent companion.

 The Companion Heavy Duty’s ergonomic grip features a non-slip texture and is designed to be easy to handle.
 There is a small guard to stop your hands sliding onto the blade, and all but the tiniest of users should be comfortable using this model.